IIP-Design/design-dev-box/README.md

 ...
 ```

-Make sure you can access http://design.dev and log into http://design.dev/wp/wp-admin/.
+Make sure you can log into http://design.dev/wp/wp-admin/.

 Now for some fun!
 Delete the Wordpress installation: